teoshuting/Campaign-Conversion-Checker/README.md

-## <span style="color: #2E86C1;"> ☆ Campaign Conversion Checker ☆ </span>
+## <span style="color: #2E86C1;"> 𐙚 Campaign Conversion Checker 𐙚 </span>
 Say goodbye to spreadsheet headaches, strained eyeballs and endless “just checking in” emails.
-I built a web-based bestie that instantly cross-checks campaign leads with your master opportunity list so you can see exactly which campaign leads have converted! 💅
+I built a web-based bestie that instantly cross-checks campaign leads with your master opportunity list so you can see exactly which campaign leads have converted!

 ---

-### Features 𐙚
+### Features ᯓᡣ𐭩

 1. **Upload Master File** – Contains registration details of ALL business opportunities.
 ![Upload Master File](/images/step_1.png)